 Hometown: Etobicoke, Ontario

 What activities have you been involved in on campus?
-Muslim Students' Association, Judo Club and Science Rendezvous.
+Muslim Students' Association, Science Rendezvous, Judo and Grappling Clubs, StarLab and Plaks' Lab, HMB265 Peer Tutoring program, Russian Tea group, Love reading Russian literature (Dostoyevsky) and learning the language

 Your Fall Courses